momentiris/p5workshop__1/README.md

 6. Make the ball move
 7. Make the ball bounce off the walls
 8. Make the ball bounce off the paddle
+9. Make the ball bounce off the bricks

+## Extra

+10. Improve the collision detection
+11. Make the ball bounce in an angle in relation where it hits the paddle.